WebAhead/master-reference/coursebook/week-1/presentation-guidance.md

   +  Images

 #### 3. Design Tips
-+ Once you’ve decided on the content, you’ll need to present it in a way that’s engaging for people to look at and easy to comprehend
++ Once you’ve decided on the content, you’ll need to present it in a way that’s engaging for people to look at and easy to comprehend.

 + **Just stick to short notes in bullet points** instead of writing out word for word what you want to cover.